Building a Branded Ad Experience at mobile.de: Brand Page & Entry Points

 Create relevant entry points to the brand page and deliver the promised amount of monthly users for our first OEM partner, SKODA.

-The brand page led to ~25% increase in the leads for SKODA certified listings on
+The Brand Page drove a ~25% increase in leads for SKODA certified listings

-mobile.de and ~10% increase in the leads sent to SKODA configurator.
+and a ~10% increase in referrals to the SKODA configurator.

 Understanding user and business needs